-Attire may include "scrub outfits", or school monogramed polo or T-shirt and slacks.
+Attire may include scrub outfits, school monogramed polo or T-shirt and pants.

-- I.D. badges MUST be worn at all times. - If a lab coat should be worn, the best practice is to remove the lab coat when traveling to other school areas for non-medical activities.
-It is best to leave germs inside clinic area. (i.e., germs on lab coat). - Closed low heel shoes should be worn, which would allow staff to walk quickly in response to an emergency, without endangering themselves. - Body art, chemical scents/strong perfume/lotion scents, piercings, long artificial nails, and jewelry should be kept to a minimum, reflecting a professional image. - No shorts, leggings, capris, or skorts.
+- I.D. badges MUST be worn at all times. - Closed low heel shoes should be worn, which would allow staff to walk quickly in response to an emergency, without endangering themselves. - Body art, chemical scents/strong perfume/lotion scents, piercings, long artificial nails, and jewelry should be kept to a minimum, reflecting a professional image. - · No shorts, leggings, capris, or skorts.